 We can verify the installation by issue command to check the installed version of Vagrant:

 Congratulations!
 You have successfully installed Vagrant.
-Thanks for using this tutorial for installing Vagrant virtual development environment on your CentOS 7 system.
+Thanks for using this tutorial for installing a Vagrant virtual development environment on your CentOS 7 system.
 For additional help or useful information, we recommend you to check the official Vagrant website.